 Table 5-6 shows sources and uses of funds for the financing of the Reversible Option.
 The alternative has an estimated capital cost of \$2.57 billion in 2006 dollars.
 In Year of Expenditure dollars, the estimated amount is \$3.27 billion.
 Since no toll revenues would be obtained until after the managed lane facility is in operation, the City would need to issue bonds with the net toll revenues as a first pledge, along with other City tax revenues.
 That decision would have cost and policy implications that go beyond the scope of the present study.
-The City's debt policy and affordability guidelines imply a stringent limit on annual debt service, and preliminary analysis of outstanding debt as of August 2005 suggests that there is only a limited amount of room left for incremental debt issuance beyond the current level.
-Going beyond that level risks a potential credit rating downgrade, incurring a higher interest cost not only for the project itself, but for any other city project funded by GO Bonds.
+The City's debt policy and affordability guidelines imply a stringent limit on annual debt service, and preliminary analysis of outstanding debt as of the present that there is only a limited empart of score left for incremental rating downgrade, incurring a higher interest cost not only for the project itself, but for any other city project funded by GO Bonds.